opensauceryafrica/barf/readme.md

 BARF is a small and unobtrusive framework for building JSON-based web APIs on REST or GraphQL-based architectures.
 It is implemented such that getting started is easy and quick, but it is also flexible enough to allow for more complex use cases.

+- No application instance
+- No bullsh*t context
+- ...and no re-inventing the wheel

+It’s just what you need being provided to you in an unobtrusive way.

 ![image](https://user-images.githubusercontent.com/59074379/236047064-a16887b2-31f6-4e66-bf6b-340fa1b18a53.png)

 ## Installation